Emmanuel Acho: Cleveland Browns

+Philadelphia Eagles (second stint)

-The Philadelphia Eagles signed Acho off the Giants' practice squad on October 21, 2013, after Jake Knott was injured, and he saw limited playing time in 6 games, getting his first NFL tackles.
-He was made gameday inactive once Mychal Kendricks and Jake Knott were back.
-Acho was waived by the Eagles on December 17, 2013, before the season ended, but signed to the practice squad the next day.
-He was re-signed to the team on January 6, 2014, during the off season; released on August 30, 2014 and then added to the Eagles practice squad the next day.
-Acho was promoted to the active roster on September 9, 2014, after Najee Goode was injured.
+On October 21, 2013, the Philadelphia Eagles signed Acho off the Giants' practice squad following an injury to Jake Knott.
+He saw limited playing time in 6 games, getting his first NFL tackles.
+Acho was made gameday inactive once Mychal Kendricks and Knott were back.
+Acho was waived by the Eagles on December 17, 2013, before the season ended, but re–signed to the team's practice squad the next day.

+Acho re–signed with the Eagles on January 6, 2014, during the offseason.
+He was released by Philadelphia on August 30, and again re–signed to the Eagles' practice squad the next day.
+Acho was promoted to the active roster on September 9, after Najee Goode was injured.
 Following DeMeco Ryans' season-ending injury in Week 9, he was thrust into a prominent role, along with Casey Matthews.
-He played in 14 games and recorded 31 tackles.
-In 2015, after being waived as part of the cuts to 53 due to a thumb injury, Acho was signed back to the Philadelphia Eagles on November 9 after Jordan Hicks was placed on Injured Reserve with a shoulder injury, but he saw no playing time and was released on November 24, 2015, making him a free agent.
+Acho played in 14 games and recorded 31 tackles.
+In 2015, after being waived as part of the cuts to 53 due to a thumb injury, Acho was re–signed to the Eagles on November 9 after Jordan Hicks was placed on injured reserve with a shoulder injury.
+Acho ultimately saw no playing time and was released on November 24.
 This transaction marked the end of Acho's NFL career.

-Media
+Media career

 Acho took a temporary job in 2016 as an analyst for the Longhorn Network and then transitioned to a full-time analyst that fall.
 In 2018, he was promoted to ESPN2's college football programming.
 Acho was one of four hosts of "Cover Four" which airs on the official website of the Dallas Cowboys, and was one of four anchors at the Texas Gameday Desk on the Longhorn Network.
 On June 10, 2020, it was announced that he would be leaving ESPN to join Fox Sports and co-host the afternoon studio show Speak for Yourself, replacing Jason Whitlock.